Galileo Automated Blood Bank System (20206)

 Dade Neutr-AB Reagent – titrationView Complexity

-Dade Anti-A, Anti-B, Anti-A,BView Complexity
+BCA Anti-A, Anti-B, Anti-A,BView Complexity